-Methods draft:
+HiMethods draft:

 Our project aimed to understand and quantify the relationship between sequential disturbances in the boreal forest and the forest’s ability to store carbon.
 Our first step in attaining this goal was estimating carbon stored in Newfoundland’s National Parks’ boreal forests.
 We used the relationships between carbon measured in the field and aerial surveyed and remote sensed environmental data at sampled sites to estimate carbon in areas we didn’t sample.
 Our next step examined the relationship between sequential disturbances and carbon storage through a spatially explicit mathematical model of forest clearing events, moose herbivory, and carbon storage in a dynamic boreal forest system.
 The mathematical models were parameterized using in-field, aerial surveyed and remote sensed data as well.